MicrosoftDocs/appcenter-docs/docs/gdpr/analytics-consent.md

 Follow the steps below:
 1. In your application code, build your own UI to ask for user consent.

 2. You can display a message along with two buttons in the UI consent dialog box.
-An Example for this message can be - "This application has integrated App Center SDK to send data.
-Do you wish to send the App usage data to Appcenter when using this application?
+An example for this message can be - "This application has integrated App Center SDK to send data.
+Do you wish to send the App usage data to App Center when using this application?
 Choose "Yes" to continue".
-The two Buttons can be used to get consent from users - "Yes" or "No".
+The two buttons can be used to get consent from users - "**Yes**" or "**No**".

-3. If the user chooses 'Yes', in your application code, you can call this App Center SDK API which enables sending of data to App Center backend.
-Make sure to pass the parameter as 'true' in the API.
+3. If the user chooses '**Yes**', in your application code, you can call this App Center SDK API which enables sending of data to App Center backend.
+Make sure to pass the parameter as '**true**' in the API.

 You can read more about how to ask for the users' consent to send Analytics data per platform: